 On December 31, 2014, the Company adopted the 2014 Stock Incentive Plan ("2014 Plan").
 Under the 2014 Plan, the Company's Board of Directors has approved that a maximum aggregate number of shares that may be issued pursuant to all awards granted under the 2014 Plan shall be 1,307,672 shares.
-Stock options granted to an employee under the 2014 Plan will vest only upon the Company completes a Qualified IPO and the employee renders service to the Company in accordance with a stipulated service schedule starting from the employee's date of employment.
+Stock options granted to an employee under the 2014 Plan will be exercisable upon the Company completes a Qualified IPO and the employee renders service to the Company in accordance with a stipulated service schedule starting from the employee's date of employment.
 Employees are generally subject to a four-year service schedule, under which an employee earns an entitlement to vest in 25% of his option grants at the end of each year of completed service.
 Certain employees have a service schedule of three years, whereby an employee earns an entitlement to vest in one-third of his option grants at the end of each year of completed service.
 Prior to the Company completes a Qualified IPO, all stock options granted to an employee shall be forfeited at the time the employee terminates his employment with the Group.
 After the Company completes a Qualified IPO, vested options not exercised by an employee shall be forfeited three months after termination of employment of the employee.
 In addition, the employees who have been granted options irrevocably grant a power of attorney to the board of directors of the Company to exercise voting rights of the shares on their behalf.

-13. Share-based Compensation (Continued)
+14. Share-based Compensation (Continued)

-On December 31, 2014, the Company granted a total of 1,117,984 stock options to employees, all with an exercise price of US\$0.001.
-No options are exercisable as at December 31, 2014 and prior to the Company completes a Qualified IPO.
+The Company granted 136,512 and 63,450 stock options to employees, all with an exercise price of US\$0.001, for the years ended December 31, 2015 and 2016, respectively.
+No options are exercisable as at December 31, 2015 and 2016 and prior to the Company completes a Qualified IPO.